redhat-openstack/website/source/blog/2016-09-21-running-tempest-on-rdo-openstack-newton.html.md

 	      python-neutron-tests python-cinder-tests python-nova-tests python-swift-tests \
 	      python-ceilometer-tests python-gnocchi-tests python-aodh-tests

+	OR you can automatically install the required tempest plugins of the configured services on the environment.

+	    # python /usr/share/openstack-tempest-*/tools/install_test_packages.py

 3. To find what are tempest plugins installed:

 	    # tempest list-plugins

    Once done, you are ready to run tempest.

+   If you face any entry point issues while running tempest, you can debug using [entry_point_inspector](https://pypi.python.org/pypi/entry_point_inspector) tool
+   Install entry_point_inspector from epel.repo.

+            # yum install epel-release

+            # yum install python-epi

+   Run epi command to show the entry points of tempest plugins:

+	    # epi group show tempest.test_plugins

 **Configuring and Running tempest**